smguilia/overview-1/manage-scc.md

 * Check whether password policy requires at least one number
 * Check whether password policy requires minimum length of 8 chars that meets expectation
 * Check whether password policy prevents password reuse
-* Check whether the password may only contain printable ASCII characters (in the range 33 -126)
+* Check whether the password can contain only printable ASCII characters (in the range 33 -126)
-* Check whether passwod policy cannot contain: spaces, or any of \;:("?)<>
+* Check whether password policy cannot contain: spaces, or any of \;:("?)<>
 * Check whether the usage of a password meter coaches user to create a stronger password than the minimum
 * Check whether IAM instance roles are used for {{site.data.keyword.IBM_notm}} resource access from instances
 * Check whether a support role has been created to manage incidents with {{site.data.keyword.cloud_notm}} support